-The amount due from a group company is unsecured, at arm's length based on the market interest rate, repaid within the next 12 months, and denominated or settled in HK\$.
+The amount due from a group company is unsecured, interest bearing, repayable within the next 12 months, and denominated or settled in HK\$.

 The amounts due to group companies are unsecured, interest free and denominated or settled in HK\$.
 They have no fixed repayment terms but are expected to be repaid within the next 12 months.